SahilSuman1011/Keep-It-Project/README.md

    - Press Ctrl+C in each terminal window
    - Or close the terminal windows

-## Additional Features You Can Add
+## Additional Features that Can be Added in future to Enhance Product Quality

 1. Authentication
 2. Note categories/labels